When is the admission deadline?

 There is an application fee required to apply be a graduate student at Salisbury University.
 Our program has no ability to waive this fee.
 If there is a legitimate reason that you believe the fee should be waived you will need to contact the admissions office to determine if the fee can be waived in your particular case.
 Admissions can be contacted at 410-543-6161 or email@example.com

-What kind of financial assistance or scholarships are available to students in MA CADR program?
+What kind of financial assistance or scholarships are available to students enrolled in the MA CADR program?

 Salisbury University bills graduate student on a per credit basis.
 To determine total costs for our graduate program make sure to add the cost of the credit tuition and the required fees and multiple that amount by 36 (total number of credits required).
 To find the most recent tuition costs please visit the following site: http://www.salisbury.edu/cashiers/tuitionsched.html